bitcoinops/bitcoinops.github.io/_includes/specials/taproot/en/18-trivia.md

-- **Unsure what name to use:** although it didn't work out, there was a [suggestion][dryja bn sigs] early in the development of adapting schnorr signatures for Bitcoin that Claus Schnorr's name shouldn't be used in association with them because his patent on them prevented the widespread use of a valuable cryptographic technique for over 20 years.
+- **Unsure what name to use:** although it didn't work out, there was a [suggestion][dryja bn sigs] early in the development of adapting schnorr signatures for Bitcoin that Claus Peter Schnorr's name shouldn't be used in association with them because his patent on them prevented the widespread use of a valuable cryptographic technique for over 20 years.
 Pieter Wuille [writes][wuille dls], "we did consider calling